browserengineering/book/book/scheduling.md

 websites.
 But in our implementation, the whole browser would seize up while waiting for the request to finish.
-That's obviously bad.^[For this reason, the synchronous version of the API that we implemented in Chapter 10 is basically useless and a huge performance footgun.
+That's obviously bad.^[For this reason, the synchronous version of the API that we implemented in Chapter 10 is not very useful and a huge performance footgun.
 Some browsers are now moving to deprecate synchronous `XMLHttpRequest`.]

 Threads let us do better.
 In Python, the code